eepgwde/jspring0/spring0/xtra/docs/maven1.md

 For testing, Maven can be used from the command-line for batch tests, bu JUnit can be used within the IDE for debug.

 Dev environments are all very different.
-This system uses Cucumber and it is difficult to change the testconfig.properties for your environment.
-And neither the cucumber.xml or testconfig.properties files should be changed.
+This system uses Spring-Boot and it is difficult to change the configuration files.

 Here are two ways that the Maven build can be configured to build and test for a developer's own environment.